asioson/huffman/README.md

 allan.sioson@gmail.com

-This is my implementation of Huffman coding as a class python.
+This is my implementation of Huffman coding as a class in python.
 Driver programs are provided to demonstrate compression and decompression.

 The huff file has the following format: